List of The Grudge characters: Bill Kimble

 Bill Kimble (portrayed by Christopher Cousins) is Jake's father.
 He is a kind, loving family man, but later becomes influenced by Takeo.
 This begins to show more when he starts to act strangely and not like himself; his influence by the spirit is indicated when he overhears Trish talking on the phone with a man named Nate, and begins to squeeze his keys in his fist to the point where he makes his hand bleed.
 From that point on, he thinks his wife is having an affair, and scolds her about it the following morning, while she is making him breakfast.
-When he yells at her for burning his bacon, she (being under Kayako's influence) kills him by having hot oil from a frying pan poured onto his head, and then smacking him with the same pan.
+When he yells at her for burning his bacon, she (being under Kayako's influence) kills him.
 Jake later finds his corpse in his parents' bedroom.

+He is the American counterpart of Hiroshi Kitada from Ju-On: The Curse.